darius/sketchbook/sturm/README.md

   X games like tictactoe
   * pager
   * text editor
+  * realtime game
-  * realtime game (what's the tictactoe of realtime console games?)
+    * What's the tictactoe of realtime console games?
+Frogger?
+Tower defense?
+    * Simpler:
+      * Type something in while a stopwatch counts, and show your typing speed.
+        (The 'realtime' element is the stopwatch display.)
+      * A little more fun: solve a puzzle, e.g. SAT, along with a stopwatch.
+        Or escape a maze.